Skip to content

 Net rent from a UK property rental business will always be taxed in the UK first and foremost.
 Where the purchaser is an individual, the extent to which interest costs can be set against the rent for income tax purposes is limited to a basic rate tax.
 Subject to this, the rental profit is taxed at the individual’s top rate of income tax, ie, up to 45 per cent.
 Even if the individual is resident outside the UK where his or her aggregate net UK rental income exceeds £150,000, the marginal rate of tax is still 45 per cent.

-However, where the individual buys the property through a company, the net rent is subject to corporation tax rates – currently 19 per cent but scheduled to rise to 25 per cent in 2023.
+However, where the individual buys the property through a company, the net rent is subject to corporation tax rates at 25 per cent.
 If the individual is UK resident and the company is non-resident, there is no net benefit to using the company because the income is attributed to the shareholder and subject to his or her marginal rate of tax (45 per cent maximum).
 If, though, the company is UK resident, the liability is capped at the corporation tax rate of the company, though the shareholder will be subject to income tax on the dividend at up to 39.35 per cent.
 If the shareholder is resident outside the UK, the dividend from the company is not subject to UK tax, so there is a relative advantage to using a company to buy a property in these circumstances.

 Planning considerations